 Business rates form a large part of the occupation costs of commercial property.
 Because these are based on periodic revaluations, rental values can sometimes fall quite significantly within the lifetime of the Valuation Lists, creating an even greater burden.

-In addition, the Government is proposing to alter the appeal process with a new procedure called “Check, Challenge, Appeal” which will bring new rights, time limits and costs to appeals.
+The rateable values of some 1.94 million non-domestic properties in England and Wales were re-assessed with the new figures effective from 1 April 2017.
+The Government has altered the appeal process with a new procedure called “Check, Challenge, Appeal” which introduces new rights, time limits and costs to appeals.

 Along with our consultant rating surveyor we provide a comprehensive Business Rates service including review, advice, projections, appeals and Form of Return completion.
-We have accumulated considerable rental evidence through Mass & Co with which to challenge new assessments under the 2017 rating list.
+We have accumulated considerable rental evidence through Mass & Co with which to challenge assessments under the 2017 rating list.

-Our consultant surveyors have many years’ experience and a successful track record dealing with rating appeals.
+Our surveyors have many years’ experience and a successful track record dealing with rating appeals.
 For an initial discussion on business rates, please contact Christopher Stewart BSc FRICS or Mark Burton BSc FRICS.